SharkSnack/shiren-ds2/content/dungeons/castle-keep.md

 This dungeon is a bit tough, so bring equipment with 12 or so power if you want to be safe.<br/>Level up at the Training Hall before entering if you want an easier time.

-Linger and hunt Dragon Guards (7-10F) if you want to collect some Escape Scrolls for later.
+Linger and hunt Dragon Guards (7-10F) if you want to collect some Escape Scrolls for later.<br/>
+Synthesis Pot can be found starting from this dungeon.

 # Floor Guide